hadetan/interview-assistant/README.md

 # Screen & Audio Capture

 Electron proof of concept for capturing the entire screen with optional system audio across Linux, macOS, and Windows.
+The renderer is a React + Vite experience that talks to the isolated Electron preload layer via `window.electronAPI`.
 Recordings are saved as `.webm` files in the user's `Videos/` directory with timestamped filenames.

 ## Prerequisites
 - Node.js 18+ (tested with v22.20.0) and npm 9+.